haskell-github-trust/.github/profile/README.md

 ## How to add a Trust Owner

 Any Trust Owner may add another person whom they trust to be a Trust Owner.
 Invite the other person become an Owner of this GitHub organization, then add their name to the [Trust Owner list](https://github.com/haskell-github-trust/.github/blob/main/TRUSTEES.md) and your own name as the Trust Owner who vouched for them.
-Every Trust Owner has full permission to add repositories, to transfer repositories, to change repositories, and to publish packages to Hackage.
 For transparency, every Trust Owner should be a [__*Public*__ Owner](https://github.com/orgs/haskell-github-trust/people) of the GitHub organization.

 ## How to quit being a Trust Owner